Metabolic Health | Eating well to help prevent lifestyle diseases

 Eating Well to help prevent lifestyle diseases

-Defined as diseases linked with, and often caused by the way we live our lives, there continues to be a rise in non-communicable diseases (NCDs) in the western world.
-A result of modern living, it is no coincidence that the incidence of heart disease, type II diabetes, obesity and some forms of cancer increased as our diets became saturated with fatty fast foods, dairy products, packaged food high in salt and sugar and increased meat consumption.
+As a result of modern living, it is no coincidence that the incidence of type II diabetes, obesity, heart disease, and cancer increased as our diets became saturated with highly processed and refined foods.
 Eating well to help prevent lifestyle diseases is a conscious choice and one which has been shown to limit or even reverse the effects of many lifestyle diseases.

-Healthy lifestyle habits such as exercise, eating well and having the correct amount of sleep can slow or reverse the damage from high cholesterol or high blood sugar and can reverse type II diabetes, obesity, hypertension and heart disease.
-Not only this, but changes in diet and eating well can support the symptoms of other life-stage ailments such as arthritis, osteoporosis, especially if you include foods with anti-inflammatory properties such as nuts, oily fish, turmeric, ginger and green leafy vegetables
+Healthy lifestyle habits such as exercise, eating well and having the correct amount of sleep can slow or reverse the damage from high blood sugar and can reverse type II diabetes, obesity, hypertension and heart disease.
+Not only this but changes in diet and eating well can support the symptoms of other ailments such as arthritis, osteoporosis, especially if you include real foods with anti-inflammatory properties such as nuts, oily fish, turmeric, ginger and green leafy vegetables.

-Many chronic conditions can be prevented by addressing the root cause, which often is a case of redressing daily habits, including what and how we eat.
-Enjoying a diet heavy in plant-based ingredients is hugely beneficial for metabolic health.
+Many chronic conditions can be prevented by identifying the root cause, which often is a case of redressing daily habits, including what, how and when we eat.
+Enjoying a diet rich in vegetables, beans and pulses is hugely beneficial for metabolic health.

-Metabolism is the set of life-sustaining chemical reactions in our bodies that control the conversion of food to energy to run cellular processes, that manages the conversion of food to building blocks for proteins, lipids and nucleic acids that the body needs and the elimination of metabolic waste.
+Metabolism is the set of life-sustaining chemical reactions in our bodies that control the conversion of food to energy.

 Maintaining good metabolic health is essential for maintaining energy levels, tissue repair, cellular reproduction and importantly, for warding off disease.